 This is because the anterior deltoid is already very active in exercises like the bench press.

 What this means is that since you’re likely performing a lot of flat and incline pressing movements involving the anterior deltoid, it’s better to focus more on the development of the lateral and posterior heads which are often more neglected in a routine.

 This not only helps balance your shoulder aesthetically, but as shown in this study by the journal of clinical biomechanics, "strengthening the posterior head of the deltoid is desirous for ensuring shoulder joint integrity and reducing injury potential."

 Thus, in this routine, we’re going to put more emphasis on the lateral and posterior heads of the shoulder.

 Also keep in mind that the four rotator cuffs are important muscles that shouldn’t be neglected as they help stabilize the shoulder.
 But I’ll make a separate post for them.

-The shoulder press is an essential compound movement when it comes to shoulder training.
+The overhead press is an essential compound movement when it comes to shoulder training.
 This is due to the ability to easily overload it with weight and target all deltoid heads.
 Although there are several variations of this exercise which I will discuss, they all mainly target the anterior deltoid with some involvement of the lateral and posterior heads.